MatthewCGalbraith/GrammarHCI/README.md

-This repo contains anonymized data and statistical analysis for the paper, "Grammar Plays a Role in Human-Computer Interaction, Huh?"
-TBA 2025
+This repo contains anonymized data and statistical analysis for the paper, "Dataset and Analysis for "The Limits of Naturalness: User Perceptions of Interactional Language in Human-Computer Interaction"